 There are no known data localization laws in all other countries.

 According to IAPP, way back in 2017, some companies in the United States were fighting with foreign governments so the latter ones would relax their data localization laws.
 The companies are concerned that their intellectual property may be stolen overseas.
 Moreover, the cost of storing data in other countries is expensive for small and medium-sized businesses.

 Now that you know the basics of data localization laws, you are somewhat ready to continue with the business.
 Here’s what you should do:

 - Do Your Research: Seek out relevant information yourself.
 Think of which countries you will be dealing with and what data localization laws will be standing on your way.

 - Hire a Professional: Find an expert in the field and consult them.
 You need to know all the ins and outs of such laws so that you don’t get in trouble later on.

 - Take Action: Start acting after you have all the relevant knowledge with you.
 Be prepared to face unexpected challenges though.

 In conclusion, data localization laws around the world are appearing and maturing, and IT operators as well as individual users should follow them.
 They are not as disruptive for businesses as they may seem at first sight, so it is possible to continue doing business without breaking them.

 Bridgette Hernandez is a Master in Anthropology who is interested in writing and is planning to publish her own book in the near future.
-She works with professional writing companies such as TrustMyPaper and GrabMyEssay as a writer.
+She works with professional writing companies such as TrustMyPaper and GrabMyEssay as a writer and editor.